Common Steam Boiler Problems

 The precise chemicals used will vary based on your system, but common categories of boiler chemicals include:

 To troubleshoot steam boiler problems, consider the issues and the most common causes behind them.
-You can save time and money by looking at the composition of the water first and progressing from there during the troubleshooting process.
+Consider the issues and the most common causes behind them for boiler troubleshooting.
+Look at the composition of the water before progressing to the troubleshooting process to save you time and money.

-For leaks or corrosion, especially in heated portions of the boiler, consider water chemistry.
-Measure the water quality carefully for dissolved oxygen levels or low pH.
-Both of these factors are common causes of corrosion or damage to steam boilers.
+Consider water chemistry for leaks or corrosion, especially in heated portions of the boiler.
+Measure the water quality carefully for dissolved oxygen levels or low pH, as these factors are common causes of corrosion or damage to steam boilers.

-Simply knowing your boiler has damage is often not sufficient because there are several types of both mechanical and chemical corrosion that can occur.
-If possible, evaluate the damage done to the interior of the pipes for signs of specific chemical corrosion.
+Simply knowing your boiler has damage is often not sufficient because several types of mechanical and chemical corrosion can occur.
+If possible, evaluate the damage to the interior of the pipes for signs of specific chemical corrosion.

 Types of chemical corrosion include the following: